-While exploring an individual's values, a chaplain may it to provide a list of example values so that service members may scroll through options to see what resonates with them.
-Bill Miller and a team of other MI trainers assembled a list of values they useful in presenting to clients.
+While exploring an individual's values, a chaplain may find it beneficial to provide a list of example values so that service members may scroll through options to see what resonates with them.
+Bill Miller and a team of other MI trainers assembled a list of values they find useful in presenting to clients.
 The values can either be presented as a list or as a deck of cards with one value per card.94